kartik-v/bootstrap-star-rating/README.md

 #### clearButtonTitle
 _string_ the title displayed on clear button hover.
 Defaults to `Clear`.

+#### clearButtonBaseClass
+_string_ the base CSS class for the clear button.
+Defaults to `clear-rating`.

+#### clearButtonActiveClass
+_string_ the active CSS class for the clear button that will be appended to the base class above when button is active.
+Defaults to `clear-rating-active`.

 #### clearValue
 _string_ the value to clear the input to, when the clear button is clicked.
 Defaults to `0`.